-Due to the recursive nature of the Bellman equation, future rewards will at some point implicitly be multiplied by almost 0 when using a discount factor $\gamma < 1$ .
+Due to the recursive nature of the Bellman equation, future rewards will at some point implicitly be multiplied by almost 0 when using a discount factor $\gamma < 1$.
 This softly limits the effective time horizon.
 Doing so biases the objective, but is often used in practice to improve convergence.
+Limiting the effective time horizon with discount factors is a general idea that can be used with almost any RL algorithm.
 For clarity, we will omit discount factors from equations, except when presenting concrete algorithms.